-The Clinic produces a number of resources that are available to the public to download.
-In addition, we offer several training opportunities throughout the year.
+The Clinic offers several resources that are available to download.
+In addition, we host several training courses, webinars, seminars, and events that are geared toward educating the public on issues relevant to gender-based violence.
 To learn more about our training opportunities, please Contact Us.

 Trauma-Informed Evaluation, Learning & Leadership (TELL) Framework